The NIEHS Kids' Pages is a government (non-profit) educational website authorized by a 1997 Presidential Memorandum. It is designed to:

 In support of the White House Memorandum guidelines that were issued, the Sing-Along pages are included because sing-along activities are particularly useful for motivating young children to learn to read and to improve their reading skills.
 Since starting the site we have received numerous letters from educators and other visitors supporting the value of sing-along materials as an educational tool; many others also indicated that the music site is particularly helpful for children and adults with special needs.

 We greatly appreciate the input and ideas we have received from parents, teachers, and caretakers about how our site can help with educational initiatives.
-More information and tools relating to the educational purpose of music can be found at The Educational Benefits of Music , including links to Songs for Teaching.
-In addition, here are a few excerpts on this subject that were taken from our visitors' e-mail messages:
+More information and tools relating to the educational purpose of music can be found at , including links to Songs for Teaching.
+In addition, here are a few excerpts on this subject that were taken from our visitors' email messages:

 "Most of my kids are poor readers BECAUSE reading was something 'you must do because I say so' and not because it's fun.
 Their environment never taught them that reading is fun.
 That's my job.
 And thanks to your site, I'm able to do my job better."